iPad 7 SIM Card Reader Replacement

 Step 33

-- Grab your Phillips screwdriver and unscrew the three tiny 1.4 mm screws holding down the display cable bracket.
-Steady hands, you got this!
+- Grab your Phillips screwdriver and go ahead and remove the three tiny 1.4 mm screws holding the display cable bracket in place.

 Step 34